triton-inference-server/fil_backend/CONTRIBUTING.md

 ## Tests
 Currently, contributions to the FIL backend are tested by running a series of end-to-end checks on a set of example models.
-To run these tests locally, you can invoke the `qa/run_ci_local.sh` helper script.
+To run these tests locally, you can invoke the `qa/run_tests.sh` helper script with environment variable `LOCAL` set to `1`.
 If the `TRITON_IMAGE` environment variable is set, this Docker image will be used for the Triton server container.
 Otherwise, `triton_fil` will be used as the image tag.
 In order to run these tests, you will need [RAPIDS cuML](https://rapids.ai/start.html), [LightGBM](https://lightgbm.readthedocs.io/en/latest/Installation-Guide.html), and a version of